18F/g-research/README.md

 ## Mission

-We exist to build an active, informed, inclusive community of practice for design researchers and design-research enthusiasts here at TTS.
+We exist to build an active, informed, inclusive community of practice for design researchers and design-research enthusiasts at GSA.
 We will do this by:

-- Inviting participation from across GSA/TTS (18F, OPP, PIF, etc.)
+- Inviting participation from across GSA (TTS, 18F, OPP, PIF, etc.)
 - Inviting [luminaries outside of GSA to speak](https://github.com/18F/g-research/blob/master/speaking.md)
 - Raising awareness of the importance and methods of design research across GSA
 - Leading discussions on topics of shared interest (like research participant recruiting; see below) and best practices